 [Section 80 inserted by No. 24 of 1987 s.
 131; amended by No. 73 of 1995 s.
 71.]

-81. Refusal to give name of person liable

-If, on the request of the Corporation or any officer of the Corporation duly authorised by the Corporation —

-(a) the occupier of any land refuses or wilfully omits to disclose, or wilfully mis-states to the Corporation or officer making such request, the name of the owner of such land, or of the person receiving or authorised to receive the rents of the same; or

-(b) the person receiving or authorised to receive the rents of the land on the like request so refuses or wilfully omits to disclose, or wilfully mis-states the name of the owner of the land,

-he shall be liable to a penalty not exceeding $100.

-[Section 81 amended by No. 113 of 1965 s.
-4(1); No. 16 of 1984 s.
-8; No. 25 of 1985 s.
-182; No. 24 of 1987 s.
-132; No. 73 of 1995 s.
-71.]

-[82.
-Repealed by No. 24 of 1987 s.
-133.]
+[81.
+Repealed by No. 25 of 2005 s.
+28(1).]

 Division (2) — Power of sale

+82. Application and expiry of this Division

+(1) Notice cannot be given under section 84 after section 29 of the Water Legislation Amendment (Competition Policy) Act 2005 comes into operation.

+(2) For the purposes of this section, the time when notice is given under section 84 is when all of the notice requirements of that section have been satisfied.

+(3) When there is no longer any old section 84 notice in relation to which the other sections of this Division have any further effect, the Minister is required to publish a notice in the Government Gazette stating that this Division expires at the end of the day on which the notice is published in the Government Gazette.

+(4) In subsection (3) —

+“old section 84 notice” means a notice that was given under section 84 at the time of, or before, the coming into operation of section 29 of the Water Legislation Amendment (Competition Policy) Act 2005.

+(5) This Division expires as stated in the Minister’s notice under subsection (3).

+[Section 82 inserted by No. 25 of 2005 s.
+29.]

 83. Land may be sold for arrears of charges, etc., remaining unpaid for 5 years

 (1) When in respect of any land any moneys due for sewerage charges or interest thereon have remained unpaid for the term of 5 years or longer after becoming due and payable, the Corporation shall, by virtue of this Act, have power, subject to the provisions hereinafter made, to sell and transfer and convey the land.